 And the time of year that the other company did their survey isn’t even their biggest blunder on that job.
 I always make a point of asking the owner or owners whether large bass, large bluegill, or equal emphasis on both best describes their goal for the lake or pond; our competitors often just assume that everyone wants big bass (even though they pay lip service on their websites to being able to manage for big bluegill).
 We’re very good at growing big bass, better than our competitors, and have proven such many times; but managing for bass when bluegill are the main species of interest makes about as much sense as drinking weight-gain protein powder twice daily when you’re trying to lose weight.
 As it turns out, there were far more residents of this particular lake that fished mainly for bluegill than there were that fished for bass.
 And yet that other company had given them recommendations geared toward shifting the lake toward management for big bass.
 It had ideal conditions for growing big bluegill, in terms of its bass-bluegill ratio, when we surveyed it; and yet the other company had recommended harvesting hundreds of pounds of bass per year, which would have killed the first-rate bluegill fishing.

 A few years ago we surveyed a seven-acre pond in central Alabama.
 The owner made clear from the start that big bluegill were his goal.
-He then proceeded to share with me his experience with the same unnamed company that I reference in the two previous anecdotes in this post.
+He then proceeded to share with me his experience with the same unnamed company that I reference in the three previous anecdotes in this post.
 One of their biologists had electrofished his pond, after which he had recommended that the owner stock 3,000 intermediate bluegill, per acre, into the pond, even though the pond already had an established bluegill population.
 Intermediate bluegill are commonly stocked into ponds and lakes in which large bass are desired, but where the bass have overeaten their forage base; the bluegill are stocked to replenish the forage base as well as to give the bass a growth boost.
 3,000 is very much at the extreme upper end of any number I have ever seen recommended by any biologist for a pond that already had bluegill; and that number, or even a number half that much, would normally only be recommended for ponds in which largemouth are the sole focus and there is no interest at all in the bluegill fishing, because stocking that many bluegill per acre will inescapably crowd the bluegill which in turn will increase competition for food and thereby slow bluegill growth.